6.6-magnitude earthquake hits China's southwestern Sichuan province - KTVZ

 A 6.6-magnitude earthquake with a depth of 10 kilometers (6 miles) was reported southwest of Sichuan’s capital Chengdu on Monday, the United States Geological Survey (USGS) reported.

+The quake’s epicenter was about 43 kilometers (27 miles) southeast of Kangding, a city of around 100,000 people, according to the USGS.

-Over a million residents experienced moderate tremors in the quake’s aftermath, the USGS said.
+Over a million residents in surrounding areas are estimated to have experienced moderate tremors in the aftermath of the quake, which occurred around 1 p.m. local time, it added.

+There were no immediate reports of casualties, according to state-run media CGTN.

+In the past two decades, 25 other earthquakes with a magnitude 5 or higher have occurred within 200 km of the epicenter of Monday’s quake, according to the USGS.

 This is a developing story.